-Stakeholder feedback was received from students, teachers, parent/guardians, District and school-based staff members and administrators, community members, partnering organizations, and elected officials.
-Stakeholders had the opportunity to share their perspectives during an extensive Listening Tour at various venues and through multiple methods.
+Stakeholder feedback was received from students, teachers, parent/quardians, District and school-based staff members and administrators, community members, partnering organizations, elected officials. and Stakeholders had the opportunity to share their perspectives durina extensive Listening Tour at various venues and through multiple methods.

-Over 175,000 responses were received from all
+Over 175,000 responses received from

-Listening Tour: Forums ✓ Principals Meetings ✓ Strategic Plan Committee Meetings ✓ School & Community Events ✓ Strategic Plan Focus Groups ✓ Classroom Observations ✓ Past District-wide Surveys ✓ District Advisory Groups ✓ Departmental Planning Retreats ✓ Local Non-Profit Meetings ✓ Facilities Leadership Conference ✓ Strategic Plan Surveys ✓ Continuous Improvement Conference groups on the 2024 Strategic Plan Survey, during Ed Talk 2018, and on the 2017/18 AdvancEd Survey.
+Listening Tour: Forums ✓ Principals Meetings School & Community Events groups on the 2024 Strategic Plan Survey, during Ed Talk 2018, and on the 2017/18 AdvancEd Survey.
 Major themes from across the various forums were then identified.